netxillon/Hadoop/README.md

 I have uploaded a 64-bit version of the latest stable release hadoop-2.5.2.

-For any help you can reach me at: info@netxillon.com or gurmukh@netxillon.com
+For any help you can reach me at: info@netxillon.com or trainings@netxillon.com

+I provide Hadoop Adminstration trainings.
+Contact me for details.

+ "Doing a course is not a guarantee for a job, but having a solid foundation surely is"